thexovc/danielOsariemen-lendsqr-be-test/README.md

 ## Introduction

-**Demo Credit Wallet Service**
+**Demo Wallet Service**

-The Demo Credit Wallet Service is an MVP (Minimum Viable Product) designed to provide essential wallet functionalities for a mobile lending app.
+This Demo Wallet Service is an MVP (Minimum Viable Product) designed to provide essential wallet functionalities for a mobile lending app.
 This project simulates a backend service where users can manage their financial transactions seamlessly.
 It is built using NodeJS with TypeScript, leveraging the KnexJS ORM for database interactions with a MySQL database.

 **Features:**